sumup/create-sumup-next-app/README.md

 error Found incompatible module
 ```

-Use a version of node that is compatible with ESLint.
-If you cannot install it globally, you may try [nvm](https://github.com/creationix/nvm), [nodenv](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=2ahUKEwinuL3IndneAhVLmbQKHRrJCAQQFjAAegQIBhAC&url=https%3A%2F%2Fgithub.com%2Fnodenv%2Fnodenv&usg=AOvVaw0v5LLFjnmygM4rB0ahbDrx), or similar tools.
+Use a version of Node that is compatible with ESLint.
+If you cannot install it globally, you may try [nvm](https://github.com/creationix/nvm), [nodenv](https://github.com/nodenv/nodenv), or similar tools.

 ### Error watching file for changes